Manifesto

 Boise Rising is the response to that strain.

-Our work focuses on building civic infrastructure that carries weight: streets, places, rhythms, and institutions that provide orientation so individuals are not forced to supply it alone.
+Our work focuses on building civic infrastructure that carries weight: places, stories, rhythms, and institutions that provide orientation so individuals are not forced to supply it alone.

-This work attracts people who are steadied by clear boundaries and long-term responsibility.
-Those who understand that coherence does not happen automatically and that durable places require stewardship.
+This work calls to people who are steadied by clear standards, long-term responsibility, and the chance to build something that can endure.
+Those who understand that coherence does not happen automatically, and that durable places require stewardship.

 THE FIRST BUILDERS